SAE-A takes corporate social responsibility seriously and has established a range of outreach programs in all the regions it works.

 2. Minimize the potential negative effects on environment by continuous EMS management (Environmental Management System) and studies that confirm impact levels.

-4. Contribute to curbing climate change world-wide through eco-friendly production including improving the efficient use of energy, reduction in Greenhouse gas(GHG) emissions and water use, safest wastewater disposal practices, lowest emissions, and most advanced and safe waste management.
+4. Work to curb climate change world-wide through eco-friendly production including improving the efficient use of energy, reduction in Greenhouse gas(GHG) emissions and water use, safest wastewater disposal practices, lowest emissions, and most advanced and safe waste management.

-5. SAE-A Trading Co., Ltd. and its partner companies commit to take into consideration of environmental issues as we plan and conduct business activities.
+5. Partner with companies who commit to take into consideration of environmental issues as we plan and conduct business activities.
 While also working to raise awareness around issues of sustainability and environmental impacts among executives and staff members through continuous trainings.

-SAE-A releases annual CSR reports (Sustainability report) which contains economic performance, quality innovation management, compliance, social responsibility and environmental management activities since 2013.
+SAE-A releases annual Sustainability reports which contains economic performance, quality innovation management, compliance, social responsibility and environmental management activities since 2013.

-In 2013, SAE-A entered an agreement of Eco-partnership with about 40 major domestic and overseas vendors.
+In 2013, SAE-A was a signor of Eco-partnership joining abound 40 major domestic and overseas vendors.
 The vendors that took part in the Eco-partnership received environmental diagnosis and solution consulting from SAE-A.

-Additionally, the textile industries deal with diverse domestic and foreign laws and regulations restricting products factories can use.
+The textile industries deal with diverse domestic and foreign laws and regulations restricting products factories can use.
 We have established a process to make sure we are in compliance.
-We are also working with our buyers’ protocol, and by sharing information with vendors and sales department in collaboration with all Supply Chain Management (SCM) to build the most effective countermeasures.
+SAE-A writes its buyer's protocol and sharing information with vendors and sales department in collaboration with all Supply Chain Management (SCM) to build the most effective countermeasures.

 SAE-A established the Conflict Minerals Policy to deal with Dodd-frank Wall Street Reform and Consumer Protection Act.
 (Conflict Minerals: 3TG_Tantalum, Tungsten, Tin and Gold_ or their derivatives from the DRC or an adjoining country).
 Please click the below ‘Conflict Minerals Policy’ button for more details.